upvalue/arete/README.md

 Will bootstrap the expander and compiler, then save them into a loadable image.
 Prepending --load-image heap.boot will make the files in examples/ and REPL work as expected.

+    make test-all

+Will run all tests.
+Since Arete has not been tested on a wide variety of systems, doing this before attempting to use it is probably a good idea.

 For development, scheme/expand.scm, scheme/syntax.scm and scheme/compiler.scm must be loaded in order.
 See the files for details on the various side-effecting things they do in order to bootstrap the system.